hilaryrichardson/richardsonlab.github.io/kidscorner/index.md

 # Kids Corner!
 Our lab is part of the [Wee Science](https://www.weescience.ppls.ed.ac.uk/) group at the University of Edinburgh, which uses a variety of methods to better understand how babies and children learn to think and talk.

-##### Want to know what your child's brain looks like?
-So do we!
-We are currently looking for junior brain scientists who are **five years old** to participate in our MRI study.
-Magnetic Resonance Imaging (MRI) is a safe and non-invasive way to study brain activity and anatomy.
-Children will play fun games with researchers and inside our MRI scanner.
-As a thank you for participating, children will receive an Amazon gift card, a small prize, and even a picture of their brain!
-We also provide free parking and snacks for our families.
-This study takes place at the [Edinburgh Imaging Facility at the Royal Infirmary of Edinburgh](https://www.ed.ac.uk/clinical-sciences/edinburgh-imaging/research/facilities-and-equipment/edinburgh-imaging-facilities/edinburgh-imaging-facility-rie).
-For more information, please email Hilary at wee.brains@ed.ac.uk!
+We have recently concluded recruitment of junior brain scientists who are **five years old** to participate in our MRI study.
+Thank you to all of the families who contributed their time and to those who reached out to learn more about our research!

 <div class="col-md-7 order-md-1">
 </div>